-Lines of credit tend to be lower-risk revenue sources relative to credit card loans, but they do complicate a bank’s earning asset management somewhat, as the outstanding balances can’t really be controlled once the line of credit has been approved.
+Lines of credit tend to be lower-risk revenue sources relative to credit card loans.
+Bank’s earning asset management somewhat, as the outstanding balances can’t really be controlled once the line of credit has been approved.
 Banks are not terribly interested in underwriting one-time personal loans, particularly unsecured loans, for most customers.
-Banks stray from these types of loans now because of the risk and they don’t see a benefit in these types of loans.
+Banks stray from these types of loans now because of the risk.
 It’s not smart for a person to take out a loan every month or two, repay it, and then borrow again.
-Lines of credit provide an answer both of these issues by making a specified amount of money available if and when the borrower needs it.
+Lines of credit provide an answer to both of these issues by making a specified amount of money available if and when the borrower needs it.

-In conclusion, lines of credit are like any money product—neither good nor bad.
+Lines of credit are like any money product—neither good nor bad.
 It’s all in how businesses use them.
-On one hand, excessive borrowing will not result in a line of credit, and by borrowing so much can get a business into financial trouble just as surely as spending with credit cards.
+On one hand, excessive borrowing will not result in a line of credit.
 On the other hand, lines of credit can be cost-effective solutions in solving immediate problems like payroll or getting new equipment.
-What is always good to know is pay careful attention to terms and what you can accomplish and put you in a position to be successful.
+What is always good to know is to pay careful attention to terms and what you can accomplish and put you in a position to be successful.